fvdnabee/steelseries6gv2/README.md

 ===========

 steelseries6gv2 is a program that translates USB HID events from the media keys of a Steelseries 6gv2 keyboard to media key strokes in linux.
-The program barrows heavily from (usbhid-dump)[https://github.com/DIGImend/usbhid-dump/] for processing the USB HID communication.
+The program barrows heavily from [usbhid-dump](https://github.com/DIGImend/usbhid-dump/) for processing the USB HID communication.
-Sending key strokes to the linux kernel is done via the (uinput module)[https://www.kernel.org/doc/html/v4.12/input/uinput.html].
+Sending key strokes to the linux kernel is done via the [uinput module](https://www.kernel.org/doc/html/v4.12/input/uinput.html).

 Dependencies:
 ------------